- The average cost of car insurance in Arkansas is $1,957 a year or $163 per month, based on our data analysis.

 Rates based on driver profile, history and habits in Arkansas

-If you get caught speeding in Arkansas, your car insurance rates will increase by 36% when you renew your policy.
-Typically, you’ll pay the increased premiums for three years.
-But how much your rates go up can vary depending on the laws in your state, the insurance company you’re with, and your driving history.
+If you receive a speeding ticket in Arkansas, be prepared for your car insurance rates to rise by up to 36% when you renew your policy.
+This increase might last for about three years.
+However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.

 Here is how much your car insurance rate increases in Arkansas after driving incidents: